 For further course listings, see Au Sable Institute of Environmental Studies listings.
-German GERM 101, 102 Introduction to German (3, 3 sem. hrs.)
-An introduction to German for those with no previous knowledge of the language.
-Course includes intensive practice in both spoken and written German, as well as cultural content.
-Integrated laboratory program.
-Prerequisite(s): None for GERM 101; GERM 101 is a prerequisite for 102.
-(3-1; 3-1) GERM 201, 202 Intermediate German (3, 3 sem. hrs.)
-An intermediate language course designed to develop the student's fluency in reading, writing, speaking, and listening comprehension.
-Grammar and composition are systematically reviewed, and students are introduced to German literature and culture through short fiction, as well as excerpts from documents and articles.
-NB: Not offered every year.
-See department chair.
-Prerequisite(s): GERM 101, 102 or equivalent.
-(3-1; 3-1) Gender Studies GNDR 105 Introduction to Gender Studies (3 sem. hrs.)
+Gender Studies GNDR 105 Introduction to Gender Studies (3 sem. hrs.)
 An introduction to Gender Studies, an interdisciplinary field that asks critical questions about the meanings of sex and gender in society.
 Students will examine key issues, questions and debates in Gender Studies, both historical and contemporary, and will analyze the multiple ways that sex and gender have interacted with and continue to intersect with race, class, nationality and other social identities, including religious ones.
 Cross-listed: SOCI 105.
 Prerequisite(s): None.
 GNDR 367 History of the Family after 1600 (3 sem. hrs.)
 An examination of the historical development of the family in the "modern" era.
 There is a central focus on the formation of families and households and the impact of religion on gender and family roles.
 The course integrates contemporary gender theory, but concentrates on the lives and ideas of historical actors as they are revealed in the historical record.
 NB: Not offered every year.
 See department chair.
 Prerequisite(s): 6 sem. hrs. of history or instructor's consent.
 (3-0 or 3-0) for Gender Studies Minor students: GNDR 105 and 3 s.h.of History.
 Cross-listed: HIST 367 GNDR 403 Engendered History (3 sem. hrs.)
 This seminar examines specific topics in the history of gender throughout the period known loosely as the modern world.
 The course is designed to clarify the process through which ideas of gender evolved and the ways in which masculinity and femininity have been constructed and experienced in a global context.
 The seminar also examines group interactions across lines of race, class, ethnicity, region, and religion and the influence of groups striving to assert their own identities on ideas of gender.
 NB: Not offered every year.
 See department chair.
 Prerequisite(s): 6 sem. hrs. of history, third or fourth year standing, or instructor's consent.
 (3-0 or 3-0); for Gender Studies Minor students: GNDR 105 and 3 sem.hrs. of HIST.
 Cross-listed: Hist 403 GNDR 456 Seventeenth-Century Women's Writing (3 sem. hrs.)
 The study of selected works written by women in seventeenth-century Britain and America, situated in their cultural contexts.
 Prerequisite(s): for Gender Studies Minor students: GNDR 105, and 6 sem. hrs. of ENGL, or instructor's consent.
 Cross-listed: ENGL 456 Greek GREE 235 Elementary New Testament Greek (3 sem. hrs.)
 This course comprises an introduction to Hellenistic (Koiné) Greek that is designed to prepare the student for reading the Greek New Testament with linguistic aptitude, as well as developing a cultural intelligence pertaining to the ancient people and history that gave rise to the biblical text.
 Students will explore and investigate linguistic theories and ideas related to the script, grammar, syntax, and vocabulary of the Greek New Testament, as well as evaluate and compare differences and similarities that exist between the Ancient Greco-Roman and Jewish cultures and our own contemporary culture.
 This course will not only encourage students to develop a foundational proficiency that aids in their life-long inquiry into the Greek New Testament and the cultures from which it ensued; but will also enable and encourage the creative application of fruit born from such a study into the life of the student in a manner that results in "skillful Christian living".
 Cross-listed: RELS 235.
 (3-0; 3-0) GREE 329 Elementary New Testament Greek (3 sem. hrs.)
 A continuing study of Koine Greek that is designed to prepare the student for reading the Greek New Testament.
 Cross-listed: RELS 329.